• Skip to primary navigation

 Homepage link

 These cardamom shortbread cookies are a delicious twist on traditional shortbread.
-Adding cardamom to shortbread enhances the richness of regular shortbread.
-To add to the flavor, this the spiced shortbread is dipped in chocolate and coconut to create the most delicious experience.
-These dark chocolate dipped shortbread cookies are a great treat anytime.
+Adding cardamom to shortbread enhances the richness of shortbread and it adds to the flavor so beautifully.
+These cardamom cookies are delicious, easy to make, and perfect for any occasion.

 Cardamom Shortbread